tiagoandresvaz/tiagoandresvaz.github.io/experience/index.md

 #### AGHUse (by Hospital de Clínicas de Porto Alegre)

-AGHUse is a complete Hospital Information System (HIS) and Electronic Health Records (EHR).
+AGHUse is a complete Hospital Information System (HIS).

 I am the former Project Manager and Technical Leader.

-Since the very first day from this project I am an observer of the great progress that this project has being delivering.
-In 2016, we have put it as the most adopted university hospital software in Brasil and new public hospitals are running it every month.
+Since the very first day I am an observer of the great progress that the project and his branches are delivering across the country.
+In 2016, we have put it as the most adopted university hospital software in Brasil.
+In 2017 the project received a Public Innovation Award from ENAP.

-Now the project is mantained by the "Comunidade AGHUse: that includes partners like UNICAMP, Army, AirForce, states and other universities.
-Hospital de Clínicas de Porto Alegre (+900 beds) was appointed by the federal governament as a blueprint for a digital healthcare business model.
+Now the project is maintained by the "Comunidade AGHUse: that includes partners like UNICAMP, Army, AirForce, states and other universities.

 {{< youtube MZocqXWM-Ig >}}

+Hospital de Clínicas de Porto Alegre (+900 beds) was appointed by the federal government in 2009 as a blueprint for a digital healthcare business model.

 References:
 {{< link "https://www.hcpa.edu.br" >}}

-#### PortalQualis (by Qualis Infectologia)
+#### Infection Surveillance Assistant (by Qualis Infectologia)

-At Qualis we are developing new technologies and solutions for hospitals to revamp  infection control and other infection related problems.
+ISA is a robot.
+Made by automated artificial intelligence running at Amazon AWS.
+Provides solutions for hospitals to revamp infection control, help schools preventing outbreaks and hotels auditing protocols.
+In the future, we hope ISA will be an expert in infection related problems.

 {{< youtube o4Nq3GmwRoM >}}